-The total pension liability was determined by an actuarial valuation as of September 30, 2021 and 2020, applied to all periods included in the measurement.
+The total pension liability was determined by an actuarial valuation as of September 30, 2022 and 2021, applied to all periods included in the measurement.

-The significant actuarial assumptions used in the valuations as of September 30, 2021 and 2020, were (a) life expectancy of participants (mortality rates were based on the RP-2014 Blue Collar Adjusted to 2006, Separate Pre- and Post-Commencement, with Separate Male and Female tables, fully Generational Using Projections Scale MP-2020 for 2021 and RP-2014 Blue Collar Adjusted to 2006, Separate Pre- and Post-Commencement, with separate Male and Female tables, fully Generational Using Projection Scale MP-2019 for 2020), (b) retirement age assumptions (based on all participants will retire upon attainment of normal retirement date), (c) investment return (7.10% in 2021 and 7.00% in 2020 compounded annually), (d) salary increases (not applicable, benefits are frozen) and (e) inflation.
+The significant actuarial assumptions used in the valuations as of September 30, 2022 and 2021, were (a) life expectancy of participants (mortality rates were based on the RP-2014 Blue Collar Adjusted to 2006, Separate Pre- and Post-Commencement, with Separate Male and Female tables, fully Generational Using Projections Scale MP-2021 for 2022 and RP-2014 Blue Collar Adjusted to 2006, Separate Pre- and Post-Commencement, with separate Male and Female tables, fully Generational Using Projection Scale MP-2020 for 2021), (b) retirement age assumptions (based on all participants will retire upon attainment of normal retirement date), (c) investment return (7.20% in 2022 and 7.10% in 2021 compounded annually), (d) salary increases (not applicable, benefits are frozen) and (e) inflation.
 The foregoing actuarial assumptions are based on the presumption that the Plan will continue.
+In fiscal year 2022, the discount rate and rate of investment return was changed from 7.10% per annum to 7.20% per annum, as well as the change in mortality tables noted above.
+These changes caused the Plan's net pension liability to decrease by \$376,907.
 In fiscal year 2021, the discount rate and rate of investment return was changed from 7.00% per annum to 7.10% per annum, as well as the change in mortality tables noted above.
 These changes caused the Plan's net pension liability to decrease by \$683,581.
-In fiscal year 2020, the discount rate and rate of investment return was changed from 7.20% per annum to 7.00% per annum, as well as the change in mortality tables noted above.
-These changes caused the Plan's net pension liability to increase by \$876,677.
 Were the Plan to terminate, different actuarial assumptions and other factors might be applicable in determining the actuarial present value of accumulated plan benefits.

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 Best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation are summarized in the following table: